integreat-io/integreat/README.md

 `attributes` or `relationships` will be mapped as is, unless the `transform` pipeline modifies them.

-The `param` property is an alternative to specifying a `path`, and referes to a param passed to the `retreive` method.
+The `param` property is an alternative to specifying a `path`, and refers to a param passed to the `retreive` method.
 Instead of retrieving a value in the source data, an attribute or relationship with `param` will get its value from the corresponding parameter.
 When setting data to a source, this